rafapolo/sumaria/README.md

 in 138.48 seconds
 ```

-Took up to 2 minutes on a Mac M4 Apple M4 10-core GPU to be generated.
+Took ~2 minutes on a Mac M4 Apple M4 10-core GPU to be generated.

 See original [transcript](cached/7ARBJQn6QkM/transcript.txt) and resulting [summary](cached/7ARBJQn6QkM/summary.txt).